kyleniemeyer/irrev_mech/README.md

 License
 -------

-`irrev_mech` is released under the modified BSD license, see LICENSE for details.
+`irrev_mech` is released under the MIT license, see LICENSE for details.

 Citation
 --------